CURIOUS TRAVELLERS: THOMAS PENNANT AND THE WELSH AND SCOTTISH TOUR, 1760-1820

 In addition to encoding each document’s structure (e.g. paragraph breaks – although not line breaks, in contrast with the Letters) a TEI P5 XML schema adapted to the aims of the project has been used to mark up content features of each tour: place-names (both contemporary and modern forms), people (referring to our biographical data base), published works and their authors, and art works.
 These elements are tagged using the <placeName>, <persName>, <bibl>, and <art> tags respectively.
 The significant benefit of using XML in this way is that we can apply the same numeric ID attribute to these elements regardless of how a particular feature is spelled or expressed, especially useful given the non-standardized nature of eighteenth-century toponyms, especially in Welsh or Gaelic.

-Structural and orthographical elements are treated as follows:
+Structural and orthographical elements:

 Document information in the database record